milestonesys/mipsdk-samples-plugin/DemoAccessControlPlugin/README.md

 - Command processing
 - State handling

-The follow screens become available in the Management Client:
+The following screens become available in the Management Client:

-When adding a new Access Control system:
+- When adding a new Access Control system:

 ![Demo App](ac_demonew.png)

-After plug-in has received a new configuration from the Demo
+- After plug-in has received a new configuration from the Demo
 Application:

 ![Demo App](ac_demoadded.png)